alikafridi/Accelerator_Investments/README.md

 	* Spring 2015 - [Companies](http://capitalinnovators.com/blog/meet-spring-15-class/)
 	* Fall 2015 - [Companies](http://eqstl.com/meet-the-5-new-startups-accepted-into-capital-innovators-fall-class/)

-\* SO to [Mattermark](http://mattermark.com), I would've missed the companies with the asterisks if not for them!
+\* SO to [Mattermark](http://mattermark.com), I would've missed the companies with asterisks if not for them!

 ### Accelerators & Batches considered but not included:
 * Angelpad Batch 8 - Accelerator started in 2014.
-Demo Day was on Jan, 2015
+Demo Day was in Jan, 2015
 * MuckerLab - Could not find information on companies in batches
 * StartX - Could not find information on companies in batches
 * Amplify LA - Could not find information on companies in batches